 Museum Press Release

-Unique in Italy and among the most important worldwide, the NATIONAL CINEMA MUSEUM is hosted within the Mole Antonelliana in Turin, the symbol of the city.
-Inaugurated in July 2000, it has seen almost 9,000,000 visitors (690,000 only in 2016), becoming one of the most visited museums in in Piedmont and Italy, and garnering much acclaim at an international level; a remarkable goal for a very particular museum, which proposes to charm its visitors by drawing them into the enchanting world of the Seventh Art.
+Unique in Italy and among the most important worldwide, the NATIONAL MUSEUM OF CINEMA is hosted within the Mole Antonelliana in Turin, the symbol of the city.
+Inaugurated in July 2000, it has become one of the most visited museums in Italy, garnering much acclaim at an international level; a remarkable goal for a very particular museum, which proposes to charm its visitors by drawing them into the enchanting world of the Seventh Art.

 The Museum preserves a considerable fund of rare and precious material, holding over 1,800,000 items, in many cases one-off pieces worldwide: its collections number 950,000 photographs, 530,000 posters and advertising material, 8,900 gadgets and film memorabilia, 8,950 devices and 10,850 artistic artefacts, 37,000 silent and sound films, 42,000 volumes, 138,000 brochures and magazines, 250,000 press clippings, 1,350 musical scores, 15,000 archive files, 37,700 titles in its video library and 4,800 film audio recordings.

-For several years now, the National Cinema Museum has further increased its commitment in the salvage and restoration of films which were deemed irretrievably lost.
+For several years now, the National Museum of Cinema has further increased its commitment in the salvage and restoration of films which were deemed irretrievably lost.
 Many initiatives, organised in collaboration with prestigious institutions all over the world, thus garnered wide appreciation on the part of public and press when presented at major international film festivals.
-In particular, many of the implemented restorations are part of a project carried out by the National Cinema Museum for enhancing Italian silent cinema, especially from Turin, in collaboration with the Bologna Municipality Film Archive, which has made this institution in Turin a pivotal reference within the international cinematographic panorama.
+In particular, many of the implemented restorations are part of a project carried out by the National Museum of Cinema for enhancing Italian silent cinema, especially from Turin, in collaboration with the Bologna Film Archive, which has made this institution in Turin a pivotal reference within the international cinematographic panorama.